veit/jupyter-tutorial/docs/data-processing/index.rst

 You can get an overview of public repositories with research data e.g. in :doc:`opendata`.

-In addition to specific Python libraries for accessing :ref:`remote storage media </data-processing/overview.rst#remote-storage-media>` and :ref:`/data-processing/overview.rst#geodata`, we will introduce you to different :doc:`serialisation formats <serialisation-formats/index>` and three tools in more detail that make data accessible:
+In addition to specific Python libraries for accessing :doc:`/data-processing/remote-file-systems` and :doc:`/data-processing/geodata`, we will introduce you to different :doc:`serialisation formats <serialisation-formats/index>` and three tools in more detail that make data accessible:

+* :doc:`/data-processing/pandas-io`
 * :doc:`requests/index`
 * :doc:`intake/index`